 The baseline report shall contain at least the following information:

-Upon definitive cessation of the activities, the state of soil and groundwater contamination shall be assessed and where the installation has caused significant pollution of soil (or groundwater) by relevant hazardous substances (compared to the state established in the baseline report), the operator shall take the necessary measures to address that pollution so as to return the site to its original state.
+Upon definitive cessation of the activities, the state of soil and groundwater contamination shall be assessed and where the installation has caused significant pollution of soil (or groundwater) by relevant hazardous substances (compared to the state established in the baseline report), the operator shall take the necessary measures to address that pollution and return the site to its original state.

 The baseline report should be a practical tool that permits, as far as possible, a quantified comparison between the state of the site described in that report and the state of the site upon definitive cessation of activities, in order to ascertain whether a significant increase in pollution of soil or groundwater has taken place.